 Waste to Dress

-The project is being carried out in collaboration with the one world foundation in Ahungalla in Sri Lanka.
-Plastic bags, cups, straws, fast-food packaging, nets, aluminium cans, bottles and stoppers that have washed up on the beaches as well as leaves that have fallen from trees in the tropical rainforests and gardens replace conventional clothing materials.
+The project was carried out in collaboration with the one world foundation in Ahungalla in Sri Lanka.
+Ocean plastics like bottles, bags or fisher nets, that have washed up on the beaches, houshold garbage like packaging as well as leaves that have fallen from trees in the tropical rainforests and gardens and factory left-overs arising from garment production (support: Akris, Switzerland) replace conventional clothing materials.
 The theme of the project is the transience and immutability of materials as well as the need to return to a sustainable packaging and textile industry that protects resources.

-Along with some 40 women who were trained in the tailoring workshop of the one world foundation school, Bettina Reichl (fashion and packaging designer) and Irma Denk (founder of Slow Fashion and Feldenkrais Practicioner) produce styles in a 1-month workshop that will be presented in a final fashion show.
-A blog documents the creation of the designs as an online diary from the time when the materials are gathered right up to the staging of the show itself.
+Along with some 40 women who were trained in the tailoring workshop of the one world foundation school, the designers Bettina Reichl, Irma Denk, Xiane Kangela and Steffen Pirkl produced styles in a 1-month workshop and presented them in a final fashion show.
+Marija Kanižaj and Sasindu Pramuditha have accompanied the project with their photo cameras.
+A blog documents the creation of the designs as an online diary from the time when the materials were gathered right up to the staging of the show itself.

 Since 1995, the one world foundation has funded free educational programmes in Sri Lanka, from preschool through to professional training for more than 1100 pupils and students.
 The diverse and state-certified schooling offers are crucial in helping children, especially those from poor and socially deprived families, improve their employment chances.
 One of the focal areas for the one world foundation is the deliberate advancement and training of girls and women.
 The further-education courses in the Women’s Cooperation, which included the project “Waste to Dress”, gives young mothers genuine opportunities to return to work.

 Photocredits: Marija Kanižaj